 Reasons To Consider A CD

-CDs are considered one of the safest investment vehicles available.
-They are backed by the FDIC, meaning that in the event of a bank failure, your investment is secure up to this limit.
+CDs are often considered one of the safest investment vehicles available.
+They are backed by the FDIC, meaning that in the event of a bank failure, your investment is secure up to the legal limit.
+That means if the issuing bank fails, the principal and earned interest are protected (up to the limit), regardless of what happens in the broader economy or financial markets.

 Since the interest rates on CDs are typically higher than savings accounts, they can be attractive to those looking to earn a stable return with little to no volatility.
 The fixed interest rate makes it easy to calculate the amount you will earn over the CD’s term.
 Since CDs offer a variety of term lengths, you can have the flexibility to choose a duration that best fits your financial timeline and goals.